fzi-forschungszentrum-informatik/energy-service-generics/Readme.md

 Please consider citing us if this software and/or the accompanying [paper](https://arxiv.org/abs/2402.15230) was useful for your scientific work.
 You can use the following BibTex entry:

 ```
-@misc{wölfle2024open,
+@article{
+    woelfle_open_2025,
-      title={Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale},
+    title={Open energy services: forecasting and optimization as a service for energy management applications at scale},
-      author={David Wölfle and Kevin Förderer and Tobias Riedel and Lukas Landwich and Ralf Mikut and Veit Hagenmeyer and Hartmut Schmeck},
+    author={Wölfle, David and Förderer, Kevin and Riedel, Tobias and Fernengel, Natascha and Landwich, Lukas and Mikut, Ralf and Hagenmeyer, Veit and Schmeck, Hartmut},
-      year={2024},
-      eprint={2402.15230},
-      archivePrefix={arXiv},
-      primaryClass={cs.SE}
+    journal={Data-Centric Engineering},
+    year={2025},
+    volume={6},
+    DOI={10.1017/dce.2025.14},
 }
 ```